 Council Directive 98/58/EC of July 1998 concerns the protection of animals kept for farming purposes and applies to the European region.

-On 15th March 2021 Version 4.0 of the Cradle to Cradle standard was released.
-It assesses product safety to humans and the environment, as well as product design for...
+The Cradle-to-Cradle standard assesses product safety to humans and the environment, as well as product design for material reuse using a four-tier improvement system,...

-The goal of the Downpass standard is to contribute to the ethical sourcing of down and feathers, and to help companies to firmly anchor and further develop the aspects...
+Launched in 2016, the goal of the Downpass standard is to contribute to the ethical sourcing of down and feathers, and to help companies to firmly anchor animal welfare...

 The European Ecolabel system allows the products of manufacturers, retailers or service providers to carry the distinctive ‘Flower’ label for marketing purposes...